AppScriptIO/nodeRelationshipGraph/documentation/information.md

 - Created for graph where the node's data is the main subject, & traversal rules/configs of a relational graph, are used to decide on the way to deal with multiple processings of the nodes's data - i.e. processing logic & combination of results.
 - The core code of the module is separate from the plugin implementations and largely involved in the integration between the plugin implementations.

+# The role of Immediately Executed Graphs in program design:
+Separates the program units or logic or functions from the control flow of program execution.
+Allowing to focus on developing needed functionality in separate modules, and then placing them in a graph to architect the interactions between them.
+Immediately Executed Graphs are like an integration layer and control flow for applications, where the program functions are considered abstract units that are referenced in the graph.
+Therefore it could be called Abstact Visual Programming, because it allows for coding the program with all language features, and integrating it in a visual manner.

 ### Configerability of traverser:
 _Behaviors that should be configurable:_
 - Data processing algorithm of each node. e.g. create template.